isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 The traveller will be eligible if he remained in multiple countries, so long as they fall under categories (i), (ii), (iii) or (iv).

-Using the example of a traveller whose date of departure to Singapore is on 15 December, if a traveller was in Singapore from 1 to 7 December, followed by Malaysia from 7 to 15 December, he will be eligible to use the VTL (Land) to enter Singapore on 15 December.
+For example, if a traveller was in a country with which Singapore has a VTL from 1 to 7 December 2021, and entered Malaysia directly from 7 to 15 December (subject to Malaysia's entry requirements), they will be eligible to use the VTL (Land) to enter Singapore on 15 December 2021.

 ### (iv) On-Arrival Test Requirement